SlenZZer/floating-keyboard-Qt/README.md

 # floating-keyboard-Qt

 ## Overview
-This project provides a customizable floating keyboard widget using Qt.
-The keyboard can be dynamically resized, repositioned, and interacts seamlessly with either `QLineEdit` or `QTextEdit` objects for text input.
+This project provides a custom, minimalist floating keyboard widget using Qt.
+Designed by Ansul Yadav, it includes essential features for easy integration into applications.
+This draggable, resizable keyboard allows seamless interaction with `QLineEdit` or `QTextEdit` objects for text input.

 ## Features
-- Resizable keyboard with proportional button dimensions.
 - Draggable interface for easy repositioning.
-- Dynamically updates text in linked `QLineEdit` or `QTextEdit` objects.
+- Real-time text display for live feedback.
+- Configurable initial string for editing.
+- Resizable keyboard layout (in-progress).
-- Configurable layout with support for special keys like Enter, Space, and Clear.
+- Minimalistic design with required keys only.
-- Middle-of-the-screen positioning on launch.

 ## Minimum Requirements
 - **Operating System**: Windows, macOS, or Linux.